Buying and Selling Tips/Guides

 • Your monthly installment = (loan amount + total interest) / (loan period x 12)

-Let’s use an RM40,000 Carro Certified Perodua Bezza with no downpayment on a 5-year loan with a 3% interest rate as an example.
+Let’s use an RM40,000 Carro Certified Perodua Bezza with no down payment on a 5-year loan with a 3% interest rate as an example.

 • Total Interest: 3% x RM 40,000 x 5 = RM6,000